 The Owner shall ensure that the Discounted Market Rent Housing Units shall only be occupied as Discounted Market Rent Housing for the duration of the Covenant Period.

-The Owner and the Affordable Housing Provider shall grant Nomination Rights to the Council prior to first Occupation of the first Affordable Housing Unit (other than any London Shared Ownership Housing Unit and/or any Discounted Market Rent Housing Unit).
+The Owner or the Affordable Housing Provider shall grant Nomination Rights to the Council prior to first Occupation of the first Affordable Housing Unit (other than any London Shared Ownership Housing Unit and/or any Discounted Market Rent Housing Unit).

 The Owner shall not permit any first Occupation or any subsequent Occupation of an Affordable Housing Unit (other than any London Shared Ownership Housing Unit and/or any Discounted Market Rent Housing Unit) otherwise than in accordance with the Nomination Rights.